savonet/book/streaming.md

 We see that the second argument is the name of the file and the third argument is the source we want to dump.
 The first argument is the encoding format, of type `format('a)`.
-Observe that it takes a type variable `'a` as argument, which is the same variable as the parameters of the source taken as third argument (and the returned source): the format required by the source will depend on the chosen format.
+Observe that it takes a type variable `'a` as argument, which is the same variable as the parameters of the source taken as argument, and the parameters of the returned source: the format required for the intput source will depend on the chosen format.

+#### Encoders

-The encoding formats are given by encoders, whose name always begin with the "`%`" character and can take parameters: their exhaustive list is given in [there](#sec:encoders).
+The encoding formats are given by _encoders_, whose name always begin with the "`%`" character and can take parameters: their exhaustive list is given in [there](#sec:encoders).
 For instance, if we want to encode a source `s` in mp3 format, we are going to use the encoder `%mp3` and thus write something like